twmiles/csc-website/README.md

 This is the CSC's official website code
 @twmiles first author of the CSC official website
 @tommywest3 second author of the CSC official website
+@willjcim third author of the CSC official website